 The Romanticism movement in Europe heavily influenced American art in our country’s early years, as a painting by Benjamin West attests.
 The center salon-style gallery, with some of these romantic renderings, focuses on the landscapes and cityscapes of southwestern PA.

 One piece – a contemporary sculpture by Vanessa German called “Parade to Baptism,” stopped me cold.
 A bold statement of the Black Experience in America for sure.
 If I’d had more time, I would have brought the sit and stare chair over to study it more carefully.
-Open Wednesday – Sunday, 10am -5pm, extended hours Thursdays 10-8, free.
+Check website for hours, free.

-VISIT: Fred Rogers Center, on campus of Saint Vincent College, Latrobe
+VISIT: Saint Vincent College, Fred Rogers Institute Exhibit, Latrobe

 It’s no surprise that in these divisive times a movie documentary about the quiet, compassionate, “Mr. Rogers” became a smash hit.
 Or that Tom Hanks played the man who, on 900 episodes of Mr. Roger’s Neighborhood, confronted the ills of our time with kindness and love.